 The Unclaimed Property Law provides that all intangible personal property of an apparent owner whose last known address or domicile was in the state, including intangible personal property maintained in a deposit or an account, which is held in a fiduciary capacity for the benefit of another person, escheats to the state if for more than 3 years after it becomes payable or distributable, the apparent owner has not taken specified actions showing an interest in or control of the property.

-This bill would provide that intangible property held in a digital asset account escheats to the state 3 years after either written or electronic communication to the owner is returned undelivered, or the date of the last exercise of ownership interest, as defined, by the owner.
-The bill would require the holder of a private key for a digital asset account that has escheated to the state to transfer the digital asset to a custodian designated by the Controller.
-The bill would require the Controller to appoint a custodian no later than January 1, 2027, as specified.
+This bill would provide that intangible property held in a digital financial asset account escheats to the state 3 years after either written or electronic communication to the owner is returned undelivered, or the date of the last exercise of ownership interest, as defined, by the owner.
+The bill would require the holder of a private key for a digital financial asset account that has escheated to the state to transfer the digital financial asset to the Controller.
+The bill would authorize the Controller to appoint a custodian that holds a valid license issued by the Department of Financial Protection and Innovation, as specified.

 Statutes affected: AB 1052: 2000 FIN